vtex/faststore/packages/store-sdk/docs/analytics/README.md

 ### Receiving events

 It's possible to receive analytics events by using the `useAnalyticsEvent` hook.
-It accepts a handler that will be called everytime an event sent by `sendAnalyticsEvent` arrives.
-For that reason it can fire both for standard GA4 events and for custom events that a library or a component might be sending.
+It accepts a handler that will be called every time an event sent by `sendAnalyticsEvent` arrives.
+For that reason, it can fire both for standard GA4 events and for custom events that a library or a component might be sending.
 To help users be aware of that possibility, the event received by the handler is, by default, typed as `UnknownEvent`.
-You can assume it has another type by simply typing the callback function as you wish, but be careful with the unforseen events that might come to this handler.
+You can assume it has another type by simply typing the callback function as you wish, but be careful with the unforeseen events that might come to this handler.

 To use the `useAnalyticsEvent` hook: